A Automata

 What we shipped

-• 18+ built-in agent definitions — coder, reviewer, architect, security-architect, tester, and more
+• 18+ AI roles ready — coder, reviewer, architect, security specialist, tester, and more

 From v0.2.0 to v0.4.0 in four weeks.
 Milestones include:

-• Coordinator-only dispatch consolidated three paths into one — zero dead code
+• A single entry point consolidated three paths into one — zero dead code

-• WORKFLOW.md became the single source of truth — no env-var fallback
+• WORKFLOW.md became the only source of truth, no config shortcuts

-• Branded types (PlanId, WorkItemId, ExecId, AgentSessionId) with audit findings applied
+• Typed identifiers (PlanId, WorkItemId, ExecId, AgentSessionId) with audit findings applied

-Changelog and commits are public — you don’t have to take my word for it.
+Changelog and commits are public — you don’t have to take our word for it.

 What this proves

-If you’ve shipped anything with Cursor, Bolt, or Lovable and you’re one “which agent did what?” incident away from losing confidence in your codebase, this is what legibility as infrastructure looks like.
+If you’ve already built something with Cursor, Bolt, or Lovable and you’re one “what did each AI do and why?” incident away from losing confidence in your code, this is what written knowledge, not lost actually means.
 Not a methodology — a file anyone can read.

 05 · Contacto